-Provincial restrictions are in place to help stop the spread of COVID-19.
-Some restrictions are made by the Provincial Health Officer (PHO) under the Public Health Act and others are made under the Emergency Program Act (EPA).
-Most orders can be enforced by police and compliance and enforcement officials.
+Some provincial restrictions remain in place to help stop the spread of COVID-19.
+The restrictions are made by the Provincial Health Officer (PHO) under the Public Health Act.

 On this page:

 This content is a summary of the PHO order – Gatherings and Events (PDF) document.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.